Québec's Bill 96 modified the Charter of the French Language - five things you need to know for the 1 June 2023 deadline (update)

 - On 1 June 2022, an Act respecting French, the official and common language of Québec (Bill 96) received royal assent and became law.

-- Bill 96 brought about significant changes to the Charter of the French Language, commonly know as Bill 101 (Charter).
+- Bill 96 brought about significant changes to the Charter of the French Language, commonly known as Bill 101 (Charter).

 - Some of these changes came into force immediately, while others will come into effect progressively over a period of three years.

-- The following article provides an overview of the five requirements under the Charter that will come into effect on 1 June 2023 and of how businesses and employers can comply with these new requirements.
+- The following article provides an overview of the five requirements under the Charter that came into effect on 1 June 2023 and of how businesses and employers can comply with these updated requirements.

 Update: 30 September 2024